JurgenR/aioslsk/docs/source/MESSAGES.rst

 RoomChatMessage (Code 13)
 -------------------------

-Used to send/receive a message to/from a room
+Used when sending a message to a room or receiving a message from someone (including self) who sent a message to a room

 :Code: 13 (0x0D)
+:Status: USED
 :Send:
    1. **string**: room_name
    2. **string**: message